The Early Modern World

 Module code: V1227

 This module introduces you to what may be an unfamiliar period of history by exploring some of the central themes of early modern history, and the various ways in which they have been debated by historians.
 It also equips you with the writing and research skills essential for a successful university career.

 Focusing on the period between 1500 and 1700, debates over social polarisation, cultural differentiation, cultures of Protestantism, the context of the English civil war, issues of gender, and the meanings of monarchy and republicanism will be examined.

 Module learning outcomes

-- A critical familiarity with the historians contributions and debates and the ability to contrast and evaluate varied historiographical approaches to these topics.
+- Demonstrate a critical familiarity with key historians’ contributions and key debates, and contrast and evaluate varied historiographical approaches to these topics.

-- The ability to construct arguments based on their reading of secondary sources.
+- Construct arguments based on the critical comparison of secondary sources.

 - Research a range of topics using printed and digital resources.